 NIH funds a large portfolio of grants on the science and health outcomes of substance use, abuse, and addiction.
 This Funding Opportunity Announcement (FOA) is part of a trans-NIH initiative Collaborative Research on Addiction at NIH.
 The goal of this FOA is to inspire and support short-term (up to three years) research projects investigating the role of social media in risk behaviors associated with the use and abuse of alcohol, tobacco, and other drugs (hereafter referred to as "ATOD") and projects using social media to ameliorate such behaviors.
 Each research project proposed in response to this FOA must be focused on one of the two distinct areas: 1) observational research using social media interactions as surveillance tools to aid in the understanding of the epidemiology, risk factors, attitudes, and behaviors associated with ATOD use and addiction, or 2) intervention research measuring the reach, engagement, and behavioral and health impact of social media-based interventions for the screening, prevention, and treatment, of ATOD use and addiction.
 There are two different opportunities available:

 Supports the development, validation, and implementation of innovative scientific methodologies that advance science and replace the use of animals in research, testing, and education.
 To that end, the foundation is accepting applications for the IFER Graduate Fellowship Program from graduate students whose program of study shows the greatest potential to replace the use of animals in science.
-Deadline: March 30th, 2015.
+See website for deadline dates.

 Available to first and second year graduate students who are pursuing degrees in healthcare administration or comparable degree program (i.e., MBA, MPH, MHA, MPA, MSN or BSN).
 Individuals must demonstrate financial need, a commitment to community service, excel academically (minimum 3.0 GPA) and must be US citizens.
 This scholarship will be awarded to two candidates each year. $5,000 scholarships.
 Deadlines vary.